Shipping Guide

 Packaging Tips for Guitars

-Always use a hardshell case — never ship a guitar in just a gig bag, as it offers virtually no impact protection
+Always use a hardshell case, never ship a guitar in just a gig bag, as it offers virtually no impact protection

-Pad the headstock area with extra bubble wrap inside the case — headstock breaks are the most common shipping damage
+Pad the headstock area with extra bubble wrap inside the case, headstock breaks are the most common shipping damage

-A guitar in a hardshell case plus shipping box weighs 15-25 lbs and measures roughly 48x20x8 inches — always calculate dimensional weight
+A guitar in a hardshell case plus shipping box weighs 15-25 lbs and measures roughly 48x20x8 inches, always calculate dimensional weight

 Pro Tips

-• Detune the strings by 1-2 full steps to reduce tension on the neck during transit — temperature and humidity changes can affect neck relief.
+• Detune the strings by 1-2 full steps to reduce tension on the neck during transit, temperature and humidity changes can affect neck relief.

 • Place crumpled newspaper or foam around the guitar inside the case so it doesn't shift.
 The guitar should be snug but not compressed.

-• Buy shipping insurance for the full market value — guitar headstock repairs cost $200-500, and a broken neck is often irreparable on vintage instruments.
+• Buy shipping insurance for the full market value, guitar headstock repairs cost $200-500, and a broken neck is often irreparable on vintage instruments.

 Important Considerations

 Guitars are subject to dimensional weight pricing since the box is large relative to its actual weight.
 Always compare actual weight versus dimensional weight and use the higher number when estimating costs.
 Temperature and humidity extremes during transit can also damage wood finishes and affect neck alignment.
+One more line item to watch: the 2026 carrier increases (USPS +5.4%, UPS +5.9%, FedEx +5.9%) land squarely on oversized Ground shipments, so a guitar box that cost you a retail price last year costs more now on the same route.
+Discounted labels below commercial rates absorb most of that pressure.

 Key Takeaways